huggingface/blog/tf-serving.md

 ### Step 1

 Create a SavedModel.
-To create a SavedModel, the Transformers library is lets you load a PyTorch model called `nateraw/bert-base-uncased-imdb` trained on the IMBD dataset and convert it to a TensorFlow Keras model for you:
+To create a SavedModel, the Transformers library lets you load a PyTorch model called `nateraw/bert-base-uncased-imdb` trained on the IMBD dataset and convert it to a TensorFlow Keras model for you:

 ```python
 from transformers import TFBertForSequenceClassification